 Below is a list of resources available to support farmers during COVID-19.
-This list will be updated with new info weekly.
+This list will be updated with new info as it becomes available.

 Safe Food Handling Practices

 Please review the US Food and Drug Administration’s FAQ’s regarding COVID-19, scroll down to “Food Products”.
 Please also review the FDA’s Safe Handling Protocols for your farm.